Raspberry is a member of the rose family.

 Grasshopper on the leaf of a raspberry: Speckled bush-cricket (Leptophyes punctatissima).

-Leaf, blossom and ovary are eaten by caterpillars (the berry span caterpillar) of The Magpie (Abraxas grossulariata).
+Leaf, blossom and ovary are eaten by caterpillars (the berry span caterpillar) of Magpie Moth (Abraxas grossulariata).

 Fungi & diseases

 Leaves turn yellow or bronze and wilt, roots turn red and raspberries become bitter: Root rot (Phytophthora fragariae).

 Dark red spots on the top of the leaves; orange-brown spots appear on the underside: Blackberry Leaf Rust Fungus (Phragmidium violaceum).

 Unnatural light and dark green – sometimes yellow – spots.
 Leaves curl and get withered spots: mosaic virus.